polakowo/datadocs/docs/big-data/document-stores.md

     - Ability to add additional metadata outside of the content of the document.
 - Enable flexible indexing, powerful ad hoc queries, and analytics over collections of documents.
 - Uses cases:
-    - Where documents evolve over time.
+    - Where documents evolve over time (catalogs, user profiles, content management)
-    - For example, catalogs, user profiles, and content management systems.
+    - When prototyping (web apps)

 ## MongoDB